apache/beam/website/www/site/content/en/documentation/sdks/python-unrecoverable-errors.md

 ### Dependency Version Mismatches

-When additional dependencies like torch, transformers, etc are not specified via requirements_file or preinstalled with a custom container then the worker may go into a restart loop trying to install dependencies again up to 4 times and finally fail.
-There is a debug log specifying `ModuleNotFoundError`.
+When additional dependencies like `torch`, `transformers`, etc. are not specified via a requirements_file or preinstalled in a custom container then the worker might fail to deserialize (unpickle) the user code.
-A similar outcome is observed when there is a dependency mismatch that often has `AttributeError` logged in debug mode.
+This can result in `ModuleNotFound` errors.
+If dependencies are installed but their versions don't match the versions in submission environment, pipeline might have `AttributeError` messages.

 Ensure that the required dependencies at runtime and in the submission environment are the same along with their versions.
 For better visibility, debug logs are added specifying the dependencies at both stages starting in Beam 2.52.0.
 For more information, see: https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#control-dependencies